TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 ```
 #exercise(sub: "Tree Functions")[
 Define the following functions for the tree datatype:
-- `depth :: Tree a -> Nat`, this defines the longest path one can take starting from the route, for example, the `depth ex` is 2.
+- `depth :: Tree a -> Nat`, this defines the longest path one can take starting from root, for example, the `depth ex` is 2.
 - `size :: Tree a -> Nat`, this defines the number of nodes in a tree, for example `size ex` is 7.
 Also define versions of the `elem` and `sum` functions for the `Tree` datatype.
 ]